 The Elizabethan Review

 he Elizabethan Review is a publisher of books, journals, and CDs focusing on the Elizabethan and Romantic periods.
-To examine our portfolio of books, see Such Fruits Out of Italy, The Odes of John Keats, Shakespeare’s Education, and The Lame Storyteller on this website for more information.
+To examine our portfolio of books, see Reflections on the True Shakespeare, Such Fruits Out of Italy, The Odes of John Keats, Shakespeare’s Education, and The Lame Storyteller on this website for more information.

 The Elizabethan Review (ISSN 1066-7059) is also the name of a semi-annual journal published from 1993 to 1999 in 13 issues totaling 930 pages.
 This history journal is now available on CD in searchable PDF format.

 A peer-reviewed journal, The Elizabethan Review published research on the controversies of the period, from the century-old contention of the Shakespeare authorship to the wars of the Counter-Reformation.
 Our editorial embrace includes related Elizabethan topics as they evolved on the European Continent during the 16th and early 17th centuries, offering research and debate in the form of research papers, monographs, essays, notes and reviews of books and CDs.

 As the first peer-reviewed journal to focus on the Shakespeare Authorship Issue, an increasingly relevant subject to scholars, the journal was cited in the most recent edition of The Winter's Tale published by Oxford University Press.
 Moreover, Gale Publishing has selected two articles which originally appeared in The Elizabethan Review for reprinting in their library textbook, English Literature 1300-1800 (April 2011).
 The articles are "Edward de Vere and the Psychology of Feudalism" by Charles Beauclerk (Autumn 1995) and "An Alternative Theory to the Oxford Cover-Up" by Richard Lester (Spring 1999).